open/close all folders

 - Shirtless Scene: It's not quite to the level of Walking Shirtless Scene, but Kirk appears shirtless a lot in the original TV show.
 Mostly famously, it's caused by Clothing Damage during action sequences, but he also tends to just lounge around his quarters without a shirt and such.

-- Smart People Play Chess: Spock's opponent of choice in chess games.
+- Smart People Play Chess: He's Spock's opponent of choice in chess games.

-- Sudden Name Change: In the second pilot episode crewman Mitchell, possessed of near-omnipotent alien powers, fights Kirk and creates an open grave with a tombstone reading "James R. Kirk".
-This would normally be a minor matter but given how many times Kirk later introduces himself as "James T. Kirk" it's actually quite jarring.
+- Sudden Name Change: In the second pilot episode, Gary Mitchell, possessed of near-omnipotent alien powers, fights Kirk and creates an open grave with a tombstone reading "James R. Kirk."
+This would normally be a minor matter, but given how many times Kirk later introduces himself as "James T. Kirk," it's actually quite jarring.

 - Ultimate Job Security: Later crews even lampshade that Kirk shouldn't have been able to get away with so much.

 - Verbal Tic: His peculiar speaking style is perhaps the most famous (and certainly the most frequently-parodied) thing about him.
 A combination of Gratuitous Iambic Pentameter and Punctuated!
 For!
 Emphasis!, along with inappropriately-placed pauses, which are almost always followed by delivering the rest of his line in a rushed, breathless pace, as if he has to make up for time lost from taking the pause.note

 Played by: Leonard Nimoy